neerjad/glad_clusters/README.md

 ---
 ## COMMAND-LINE-INTERFACE

 When you use pip to install the cluster service a CLI is installed along with it.
-There are two optional `run_types`: `info` which just returns data about a potential run, and `run` which runs the service and saves the data.
+There are two optional "run_types": `info` which just returns data about a potential run, and `run` which runs the service and saves the data.

 #### EXAMPLE
 ```